-- 6. Given that there is some underlying field data, and that the hydraulics has been advanced to a high percentage of completion, the design maturity for the West and South Slidell Levee reflects the minimum required to support a Class 3 designation.
+6. Given that there is some underlying field data, and that the hydraulics has been advanced to a high percentage of completion, the design maturity for the West and South Slidell Levee reflects the minimum required to support a Class 3 designation.
 The contingency for the West and South Slidell Levee derived from the CSRA does fall just outside the upper limit of the typical range defined in ER 1110-2-1302 (20%-50%), but major elements of scope have been captured, with uncertainty remaining around scale and magnitude of foundations for project elements.
-In comparison to an analog project (WSLP, which also primarily consisted of an 18.5-mile levee system constructed in similar conditions) the overall fully funded cost for the West and South Slidell Levee is within a similar order of magnitude. - ii.
+In comparison to an analog project (WSLP, which also primarily consisted of an 18.5-mile levee system constructed in similar conditions) the overall fully funded cost for the West and South Slidell Levee is within a similar order of magnitude.

+ii.
 Nonstructural The Nonstructural measure of the Recommended Plan consists of the elevation of residences and dry floodproofing businesses.
-Although no specific design computations were performed, the home sizes were pulled from a structural inventory and guotes were obtained from local shoring contractors and local governments executing grant programs.
-Similarly, the drv floodproofing cost was obtained through vendor guotes.
-The project cost estimate assumes 100% participation by all homeowners in the inventory, so the overall total project cost has inherent conservatism.
+Although no specific design computations were performed, the home sizes were pulled from a structural inventory and quotes were obtained from local shoring contractors and local governments executing grant programs.
+Similarly, the dry floodproofing cost was obtained through vendor quotes.
 The estimate also utilizes the best available information and judgment by the cost estimating community across the enterprise with respect to Preliminary Engineering and Design percentage and Supervision and Administration percentage, given that there is not a strong history of execution of such a program by USACE.
 It should be noted, however, that there was a wide range of pricing for home raising presented by local contractors, which could result in some potential cost growth.
 Another unknown that could impact the ultimate cost is the frequency and magnitude of appropriations to execute the program.
 Incremental funding or a prolonged overall execution timeline could also result in cost growth.
 Based upon the methodology used, the Nonstructural estimate fits within the definition of a Class 3 estimate.
-The CSRA-derived contingency is 43%, which fits within the range of typical contingencies for a Class 3. - 15.
-In full consideration of the risks as documented in the preceding paragraphs in this report, I concur in the findings, conclusions, and recommendation of the reporting officers.
+The CSRA-derived contingency is 43%, which fits within the range of typical contingencies for a Class 3.

+13. In full consideration of the risks as documented in the preceding paragraphs in this report, I concur in the findings, conclusions, and recommendation of the reporting officers.
 Accordingly, I recommend that coastal storm and flood risk management improvements for St. Tammany Parish, Louisiana be authorized in accordance with the reporting officers' Recommended Plan for structural and nonstructural features at an estimated cost of \$5,894,229,000 for initial construction, with such modifications as in the discretion of the Chief of Engineers may be advisable.